Striving to make a difference for patients in Europe

 “Before our production facility was here, in the Amsterdam Area, the only way Kite could supply patients in Europe with cell therapy, was to fly to and from our production site in Los Angeles”, says Van de Wiel, who is the VP Operations and Site Head for Kite in Hoofddorp.
 “That was not ideal, considering the patients who are in need of this treatment are critically ill and often have little time left.
 Plus, it really is a precision task to transport cells; this has to be done under very strict conditions in terms of time and temperature.”Louis Van de Wiel

 Kite was established as a company in Santa Monica in 2009.
-In 2015, Kite bought T Cell Factory in Amsterdam, a spin-off from NKI to further contribute to the development of cell therapy.
-Kite was later purchased by US-owned biopharmaceutical company Gilead in 2017.
-The number of employees on the Dutch team was just three in 2014.
-Currently there are approximately 200 people working for Kite in the Amsterdam region and it is expected this number will top 400 in 2020.
+In 2015, Kite bought T Cell Factory in Amsterdam, a spin-off from NKI, to further contribute to the development of cell therapy.
+At that time, the number of employees on the Dutch team was just three.
+Kite was later purchased by the US-owned biopharmaceutical company Gilead Sciences, in 2017.

 Having moved to a brand new 19,000m2 facility in Hoofddorp, in March 2020, Kite has currently over 600 highly skilled employees and contractors, and is still hiring 20-30 people a month.
 They can supply up to 4,000 cell therapy treatments a year, which they expect to double in the foreseeable future.
 From its only production facility in Europe, Kite works in close collaboration with over 150 European hospitals to supply cell therapy to patients in 17 countries.

 Looking at the future, there’s no sign of things slowing down.
 “This is only just the beginning,” says Van de Wiel, about the prospects of cell therapy.
 “We believe that this approach could become the basis for the treatment of many more types of cancer.”